aimilefth/6G_Versus_monitoring/README.md

 ## Implemented Scenario

-The `docker-compose.yml` file orchestrates a complete monitoring scenario:
+The `docker-compose.yml` file orchestrates a complete monitoring scenario using a dedicated bridge network called `monitoring` for inter-service communication.

 1.  **Prometheus** is started as the central time-series database.
-Its configuration (`prometheus.yml`) is set to scrape the `simple` and `multirate` clients every 2 seconds.
+Its configuration (`prometheus.yml`) is set to scrape the `simple` and `multirate` clients every 2 seconds by using their service names (e.g., `pyjoules-metrics-client-simple:9091`).
 It is also configured with the `remote-write-receiver` enabled to accept data from the `remote-write` client.
-2.  **Grafana** is started as the visualization platform, ready to be configured with Prometheus as a data source.
+2.  **Grafana** is started as the visualization platform.
+It connects to Prometheus over the `monitoring` network.
-3.  **Three PyJoules Clients** are run simultaneously, each demonstrating a different method of sending data to Prometheus:
+3.  **Three PyJoules Clients** are run simultaneously, each on the `monitoring` network and demonstrating a different method of sending data to Prometheus:
-    *   `pyjoules-metrics-client-simple`: Exposes metrics on `localhost:9091`, scraped by Prometheus.
+    *   `pyjoules-metrics-client-simple`: Exposes metrics on port `9091`, scraped by Prometheus.
-    *   `pyjoules-metrics-client-multirate`: Exposes higher-frequency metrics on `localhost:9092`, also scraped by Prometheus.
+    *   `pyjoules-metrics-client-multirate`: Exposes higher-frequency metrics on port `9092`, also scraped by Prometheus.
-    *   `pyjoules-metrics-client-remote-write`: Independently collects and pushes metrics directly to Prometheus's remote write endpoint.
+    *   `pyjoules-metrics-client-remote-write`: Independently collects and pushes metrics directly to Prometheus's remote write endpoint, addressing it as `http://prometheus:9090/api/v1/write`.

-This setup allows for direct comparison of the data resolution, resource usage, and architectural trade-offs of each metric collection method.
+This setup allows for direct comparison of the data resolution, resource usage, and architectural trade-offs of each metric collection method within an isolated, containerized environment.